 If you add corn syrup to sugar because the corn syrup provides molecules that help form the final product of caramel, you're using a chemical reaction.
 You already know a bunch of these processes by heart, even if you can't name them, just because basic chemistry is so entwined with cooking.

 How Chefs Use Chemistry, Sometimes Without Even Realizing It

 Once you start learning how these specific processes work, you can use them to your advantage, creating effects in food that make plain dishes look fantastic.
 If you know that sugar browns in heat, you know that adding a sprinkle of sugar to the top of a product will give the final cooked product a nice caramelized look.
-If you change a cooking method, you will be able to tell if the final product is fine because you'll know which reactions no longer happened.

 For example, cookies baked in an oven turn golden or brown as the sugar in the dough caramelizes, but if you bake the cookies in a car (seriously), the caramelizing doesn't happen, and the cookies look unbaked.
 But if you're expecting that, you'll know that the looks are not a problem as long as the cookies show other signs of being done.
 You won't keep trying to brown the cookies because you're aware that the chemical reactions will be different.

 Knowing chemistry in food is also helpful when creating copycat dishes for people with special dietary requirements.
 If you're cooking for someone who can't have eggs, you'll know that you need to find a substitute binder for the recipe, for example.

 Learning more about chemical processes in food and how one substance might affect another helps you if you're interested in cooking in the field of molecular gastronomy.
 This is a field that is dedicated to playing around with the chemical properties of food.
 The more aware you are of what can be done chemically, the more dishes you can create.